jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

 #### GNOME Software Store

-You will install assorted softwares using the Gnome Software application in Fedora 30.
+You will install assorted software using the Gnome Software application in Fedora 30.
 The list of software is as follows:

 1) Inkscape
 1) Audacity